-- Tell your HCP if you think you might be pregnant.
+- Tell your provider if you think you might be pregnant.

-- Tell your HCP if you have any other health conditions or allergies.
+- Tell your provider if you have any other health conditions or allergies.

-After the nurse asks questions (for example; “When was your last period?”), and gives you information about what to expect, you will be given a gown to wear and be asked to remove your clothing from the waist down.
-The health care provider will then come in and speak with you, and have you sign a consent form for the procedure.
+After the nurse asks questions (for example: “When was your last period?”), and gives you information about what to expect, you will be given a hospital gown to wear and be asked to remove your clothing from the waist down.
+Your provider will then speak with you, and have you sign a consent form for the procedure.
 You will then lie down on the exam table and place your feet in foot holders (the same position as a pelvic exam).
-Next, the HCP will gently insert a speculum (just like when you have your Pap test) into your vagina in order to separate the vaginal walls so your cervix can be seen easily.
+Next, the colposcopy specialist will gently insert a speculum (just like when you have your Pap test) into your vagina in order to separate the vaginal walls so your cervix can be seen easily.
 The colposcope is a magnifying tool that is placed near the opening of your vagina.
 Your doctor will be able to see your cervix through the magnifying lens.

 It might make you feel better to know that the colposcope is only placed at the outside of your vagina and does not touch you.
-It’s similar to a large magnifying glass that helps your HCP see the tiny cells on your cervix.
-Your HCP will first swab your cervix and vagina with a vinegar solution.
-The solution temporarily causes the unhealthy cells to change color, so your HCP can get a better look.
-If there are unhealthy cells, it’s likely that your HCP will do a biopsy.
-This is when your HCP gently removes a tiny sample of tissue (much smaller than ¼ of the size of a pencil eraser) with an instrument similar to a pair of tweezers.
+It’s similar to a large magnifying glass that helps your provider see the tiny cells on your cervix.
+Next, your cervix and vagina will be swabbed with a vinegar solution.
+The solution temporarily causes the unhealthy cells to change color, so they can be easily seen.
+If there are unhealthy appearing cells, it’s likely that your colposcopy specialist will do a biopsy.
+This is when a tiny sample of tissue (much smaller than ¼ of the size of a pencil eraser) is removed with an instrument similar to a pair of tweezers.
 The tissue sample is then placed in a jar with a preservative liquid and is sent to the lab to be checked out.

 The colposcopy itself usually isn’t uncomfortable.
-It’s really a long pelvic exam and a way for your HCP to look at your cervix.
+It’s really a long pelvic exam and a way to examine your cervix.
 A biopsy, sometimes done at the time of a colposcopy, may be a bit uncomfortable, but this part takes less than one minute.
-When the tiny tissue sample is removed, some young women feel nothing, while others describe a “pinching” feeling or “mild cramps”.
-Your HCP may suggest taking an over the counter pain reliever such as ibuprofen or naproxen sodium before the procedure to help decrease any discomfort you may have.
-This is especially helpful if you tend to have menstrual cramps or if you have discomfort when you have a Pap test done.
+When the tiny tissue sample is removed, some young women feel nothing, while others describe a “pinching” feeling or “mild cramps.”
+You may be told to take an over the counter pain reliever such as ibuprofen or naproxen sodium before the procedure to help decrease any discomfort you may have.
+This is especially helpful if you tend to have menstrual cramps or if you have discomfort when you have a Pap test.
 Ask about taking the medicine that you usually take for menstrual cramps.
 The entire colposcopy procedure takes about 15-20 minutes.

 What happens after the colposcopy is over?

-After the colposcopy, your HCP will explain what he or she saw through the high powered lens and if a sample of tissue was taken.
+After the colposcopy, your colposcopy specialist will explain what he or she saw through the high powered lens and if a sample of tissue was taken.
 It usually takes about 2-3 weeks for the results of the biopsy to be ready.
-Make sure to make a follow-up appointment.
-Be sure your HCP has your correct phone number so he or she can contact you.
+Make sure to make a follow-up appointment and give the scheduler your correct phone number so he or she can contact you.